microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-external-groups.md

 ### Create an external group

 External groups belong to a connection.
-To create external groups in your connections, follow these steps:
+Follow these steps to create external groups in your connections:

-1. Use the [groups API](/graph/api/resources/group) in Microsoft Graph, as shown in the following example:
+1. Use the [groups API](/graph/api/resources/group) in Microsoft Graph.
+The following example shows how to create an external group.

     > [!NOTE]
     > The [displayName](/graph/api/resources/externalconnectors-externalgroup#properties) and **description** are optional fields.